artist talk, community arts socials, exhibition, workshop

 Opening Reception: Saturday, April 26 (Ended.
 Thank you for attending!)

-Exhibition Dates: April 18 – May 30, 2025
+Exhibition Dates: April 18 – June 1, 2025 (EXTENDED!)

 The CAC gallery is open Saturdays and Sundays from noon to 5 pm and during the special event below.